neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 to 500000 and also increase the number of inactive and active batches, the mesh tally is computed as shown in [mesh_hs2].
 By reducing the tally uncertainty, we begin to see the "rim effect" common in [!ac](LWR) fuels, where the highest power is observed near the very edge of the fuel pellet.
+In [mesh_hs2], the clad region is not shown.

 !media mesh_hs2.png
   id=mesh_hs2